roddersnz21/project-1/README.md

 ## **Wireframe**

 ![Wireframe](docs/wireframe.jpg)
 - My initial wireframe was for single page website but as the project evolved I decided to go for a rolling website.
-I believe it's faster to access information, imerses customers to the website's story and it's optimised for mobiles.
+I believe it's faster to access information, imerses users to the website's story and it's optimised for mobiles.

 ## **Testing**